roohy466/FIR_analysis/README.md

 # FIR_analysis
-Here I expalin how to to FIR analysis with SPM.
+Here I expalin how to do FIR analysis with SPM.
 The sample data is a fMRI experimnt with 42 trials The TR=2.2 and Interstimulus is about 14 to 17 sec which is a slow event-related design

 The data are preprocessed with realignment and normalization and smoothing with 8mm.
 The data can be downloaded from the link: